volhovm/volhovm.github.io/_posts/2023-04-13-org-estimates.md

 see this:

-{% include figure.html path="assets/img/2023-04-13-org-estimates/agenda-bad.png" class="img-fluid rounded z-depth-1" %}
+{% include figure.html path="assets/img/2023-04-13-org-estimates/agenda-bad.png"  class="img-fluid rounded" %}

 *(Some of the tasks are fictional.)*